ilijaNL/ts-graphql-starter/README.md

-# TS Hasura Fastify Starter
+# WIP Typescript, Hasura, Fastify, NextJS Starter

 A starter template for hasura, fastify, nextjs and postgres